-The latest stock assessment was completed in 2004 and reviewed by the SEDAR peer review panel (ASMFC 2005a).
+The latest stock assessment was completed in 2004 and reviewed by a SEDAR peer review panel (ASMFC 2005a).
 The Stock Assessment Subcommittee used an Age Structured Production Model.
 The assessment only accounts for the mid-Atlantic region (North Carolina and north); there was insufficient data to assess the South Atlantic region (South Carolina through Florida).
+In the mid-Atlantic region, Atlantic croaker are not overfished or experiencing overfishing.